voxel51/fiftyone/e2e/README.md

 initial version to be viable:

 -   [x] initial setup cypress
--   [x] define tests approach (see below)
+-   [x] run python from cypress
 -   [x] verify approach works in a couple cases
--   [x] run python from cypress
 -   [ ] setup on CI / github actions
--   [ ] modify install.bash to setup cypress for dev installs
--   [ ] update this readme once more fleshed out
+-   [ ] document best practices

-**Approach**

-See e2e/cypress/integration/quickstart/smoke.spec.ts